Manticora (beetle)

-Manticora (often misspelled Mantichora (Latin term for "manticore") following an unjustified spelling change in 1837) is a well-known genus of tiger beetles that is endemic to Africa.
-Its members are the largest of the subfamily.
-All species are darkly colored, nocturnal, and flightless.
+Manticora (often misspelled Mantichora (Latin term for "manticore") following an unjustified spelling change in 1837) is a genus of tiger beetles that is endemic to Africa.
+Its members are the largest of the family.
+All species are nocturnal, black, and flightless.
 Males usually have exaggerated mandibles compared to the females, used for clasping during copulation.

 Taxonomy

 This genus was among the first formally described by a pupil of Carl Linnaeus, Johan Christian Fabricius, in 1781.
 The name Manticora comes from the ancient Persian for the legendary man-eating manticore.
 The first species of Manticora described was M. tuberculata, originally described by Charles De Geer in 1778 in the Linnean genus Carabus, to which it is only distantly related as presently defined.
 When Fabricius established Manticora he designated the species Manticora maxillosa, a junior synonym of M. tuberculata, as the type species.

 Subsequently, numerous authors have described a number of additional species, subspecies, and variants, and the exact delimitation of taxa is highly disputed, with experts claiming as few as five species and as many as 13, though it seems the latter number is highly artificial, and not based upon objective criteria or DNA analyses.